xsburg/react-bem-factory/README.md

 The method takes the `blockName` and returns the builder function that you can use to create elements of the same block.

-The interface if the builder function is defined like this:
+The interface of the builder function is defined like this:

 ```typescript
 interface ElementFactory {